Rajouri: Partition

 After the Partition of India and the accession of Jammu and Kashmir to India in October 1947, there followed the First Kashmir War between India and Pakistan.
 The Pakistani raiders, along with the rebels and deserters from the western districts of the state, captured Rajouri on 7 November 1947.
 The 30,000 Hindus and Sikhs living in Rajouri were reportedly killed, wounded or abducted.
 Rajouri was recaptured on 12 April 1948 by the 19 Infantry Brigade of the Indian Army under the command of Second Lieutenant Rama Raghoba Rane.
 Rane, despite being wounded, launched a bold tank assault by conveying the tanks over the Tawi river bed in order to avoid the road blocks along the main road.
 When the Indian Army entered the town, the captors had fled, having destroyed most of the town and killing all its inhabitants.
 After the arrival of the Army, some 1,500 refugees that had fled to the hills, including women and children, returned to the town.
 The ceasefire line at the end of the War ran to the west of the Rajouri-Reasi district.

 Inside India

 Soon after the war, the Rajouri and Reasi tehsils were separated.
 The Rajouri tehsil was merged with the Indian-administered Poonch district to form the Poonch-Rajouri district.
 The Reasi tehsil was merged with the Udhampur district.

 On 1 January 1968, the two tehsils were reunited and the resulting district was named the Rajouri district.

 The Reasi tehsil was also separated out in 2006 into a separate Reasi district.
 The present Rajouri district comprises the 1947 Rajouri tehsil.

 Rajouri witnessed some of the toughest fighting during the Second Kashmir War in 1965.
-Pakistani infiltration in Kashmir during Operation Gibraltar caused Rajouri to be initially captured from the Indian Army by undercover Pakistani commandos with the aid of local Mujahideen.
+Pakistani infiltration in Kashmir during Operation Gibraltar caused Rajouri to be initially captured from the Indian Army by undercover Pakistani commandos.
 But the wider operation failed and, with all-out war with India looming, Pakistan withdrew its troops.
 Major Malik Munawar Khan Awan, a Pakistani commando officer who led the attack on Rajouri on the night of 15 September 1965, was later awarded the title "King of Rajouri" by the Government of Pakistan.

-Geography and Education
+Geography and education

 Rajouri is located at 33.38°N 74.3°E. It has an average elevation of 915 metres (3001 feet).

 Rajouri has its own deemed University Baba Ghulam Shah Badshah University popularly known as BGSBU which offers various Diploma, UG and PG courses.
 It also has one Government Medical College GMC Rajouri along with other degree colleges.